Contact us today to start attracting more patients! 310 879 8003

 Examples of GPT-3 content detectors include Originality.ai, Copyleaks AI Detector, and Writer AI Content Detector.

 These tools offer free and paid services.
-You can click their pricing tab to see what services best apply to you.
+Click their pricing tab to see which services best suit you.

 As of January 2023, the CEO (chief executive officer) of OpenAI has yet to confirm the release of GPT-4.
 This update implies that there are no existing GPT-4 content detectors today.

-Crossplag is a fine-tuned model based on the OpenAI dataset.
+Crossplag is a fine-tuned AI detection model based on the OpenAI dataset.
 This tool can analyze 1,000 words at a time and only works for English texts.

-Crossplag is another AI content detector designed to identify AI-generated content across a wide range of applications.
+Crossplag is another AI detector tool that identifies AI-generated content across various applications.

-Our data suggest that Crossplag may be less accurate than most existing AI detection apps.
+Our data suggest that Crossplag may be less accurate than most AI detection apps.

 For example, Originality.ai detected 60% AI content in “Article 1”.
 In contrast, Crossplag gave the same article a 1% AI content score.